helenhxtam/dear-empty-diary/README.md

 ## About

-"Dear Empty Diary" is a 2D puzzle-based, story-oriented game.
+"Dear Empty Diary" is a 2D puzzle-based and story-oriented game.
-The game follows the journey of Ruby, a 10 year old protagonist, as she recovers lost pages of her diary in order to escape a dark, twisted, and corrupt parallel world that her alter negative self created.
+The game follows the journey of Ruby, a 10 year-old protagonist, as she recovers the lost pages of her diary in order to escape a dark, twisted, and corrupt parallel world that her alter negative self created.

 ## Controls